Primary Navigation Mobile

 Update 1: getting acquainted

-There was a time when small vans based on estate and hatchback cars were ten-a-penny.
-I’m talking about Escorts, Astras, Sunnys and Golfs with blanked back windows and no back seats.
+There was a time when small vans based on estates and hatchbacks were ten-a-penny.
+Escorts, Astras, Sunnys and Golfs with blanked back windows and no back seat.
 Despite the type’s former popularity, the changing van landscape has left just a single contender – the Toyota Corolla Commercial.

 True to form, it’s essentially a Corolla Touring Sports estate with blacked-out rear side windows and no back seat – the back doors are still in place.
-The back seats have been replaced with floorboards stretching from the tailgate to a few inches shy of the front seats.
-Those boards are coated in hard-wearing plastic and covered with a rubber mat.
-A mesh grille that separates load bay from cab completes the transformation.
+The back seat has been replaced with floorboards stretching from the tailgate to a few inches shy of the front seats.
+The boards are coated in hard-wearing plastic and covered with a rubber mat.
+A mesh grille separating load bay from cab completes the transformation.

 Toyota Corolla Commercial - Long-term update